janrth/covid_19/README.md

 She was also sharing examples where people were tested positive first and then in a later run were tested negative.
 Instead of realizing that this is because these persons have had a bigger amount of virus in the first test and a lower (not detectable) amount of virus in the second test, she claims that this shows that the test is unreliable (false positive in the first test).

-Carina Rehberge also claims that there is no connection between positive tests and death related to corona:
+Carina Rehberge also claims that there is no connection between positive tests and number of death related to corona:
 - `die Korrelation zwischen positiven Tests und Todesfällen ist nicht korrekt.
 Schauen Sie sich die Zahlen z.
 B. von Spanien an.`

 As a data scientist I had to look at this data!
-Ofcourse there is a clear correlation between positive corona tests and people dying because of/with corona.
-So this claim, as many other claims she made is wrong.
+Of course there is a clear correlation between positive corona tests and people dying because of/with corona.
+So this claim, as many other claims she made, is wrong.

 Please have a look at the different plots I created.
 I also used the number of positive tests to predict the number of corona deaths using a simple linear regression model.
 Therefore I used the number of positive corona tests in week=0 to predict the number of corona related deaths in week=2.
 While I am on a lower level than the observed one,